Samsung Galaxy S20 FE 5G is 'biggest deal of the year': Amazon

-New Delhi, Oct 4 (IANS) Samsung's flagship affordable smartphone Galaxy S20 FE 5G has emerged as the 'biggest deal of the year' during the Great Indian Festival 2021, e-commerce giant Amazon said on Monday.
+New Delhi: Samsung's flagship affordable smartphone Galaxy S20 FE 5G has emerged as the 'biggest deal of the year' during the Great Indian Festival 2021, e-commerce giant Amazon said on Monday.

 Galaxy S20 FE 5G is available for Rs 36,999 and consumers can avail of an additional Rs 3,000 HDFC Bank cash back, bringing down the effective price of the device to Rs 33,999.